-Walter Rice has his own holistic/spiritual counseling practice in Shrewsbury and is an instructor and outreach coordinator at the Shrewsbury Senior Center where he teaches Chi Gong, meditation, Tai Chi for arthritis and is a provider of Reiki.
+Walter Rice has his own holistic / spiritual counseling practice in Shrewsbury, Massachusetts and is an instructor and outreach coordinator at the Shrewsbury Senior Center where he teaches Chi Gong, meditation, Tai Chi for arthritis and is a provider of Reiki.

 Additionally, Rice is a licensed social worker with certified training in guided imagery, mindfulness meditation, Chi Gong, Tai Chi for arthritis and Reiki with a background in counseling psychology, theology and philosophy.

 Rice: I have lived here close to 30 years.

 Q: Can you explain one of the natural healing exercises that you teach at the Shrewsbury Senior Center?

 Rice: One of the exercises I teach is Qi Gong which "qi" means energy and "gong" means rhythm-with-breath.
 Qi Gong is soft and easy Chinese exercises for developing internal energy for physical well-being and inner balance.

 Q: Why do you think the Mind, Body and Spirit connection is so important?

 Rice: It has expanded my life and so many ways of understanding people's needs.
 Whatever path someone is on in life, it will eventually lead back to the same path -- the path to truth.